 The Corporation has deferred the costs incurred for obtaining the proceeds of its long-term debt arrangements.
 These costs are being amortized over the term of the related financings using the straight-line method which approximates the effective interest method.
-The Corporation incurred financing costs of \$1,093,590 and \$279,159 during the years ended 2021 and 2020, respectively.
-The Corporation wrote off \$367,217 and \$75,093 in financing costs, which is included in loss on early extinguishment of debt and gain (loss) on sale of community and disposals of property and equipment for the years ended December 31, 2021 and 2020, respectively.
-Amortization expense is expected to be \$179,050, \$165,332, \$165,332, \$164,057 and \$155,334 for the next five years, respectively.
+The Corporation incurred financing costs of \$1,093,590 during the year ended 2021.

+The Corporation wrote off \$367,217 in financing costs, which is included in loss on early extinguishment of debt and gain (loss) on sale of community and disposals of property and equipment for the year ended 2021.
+Amortization expense is expected to be \$165,332, \$165,332, \$164,057, \$155,334 and \$137,466 over the next five years, respectively.
 Unamortized deferred financing costs are a direct deduction from the associated long-term debt included on consolidated statements of financial position.